 It was the first full day of the British Invasion today in 1964, with The Beatles having arrived in New York yesterday afternoon.
-John, Paul, and Ringo went for a midday stroll in Central Park, naturally arranged by Brian Epstein with a pack of press photographers following, and naturally some 500 girls hanging outside their hotel followed them screaming.
+John, Paul, and Ringo went for a midday stroll in Central Park, naturally arranged by Brian Epstein with a pack of press photographers following, and naturally the some 500 girls hanging outside their hotel followed them screaming the whole way.
 This may have had something to do with George’s “sore throat”, but he stayed back at the hotel.
 John must have liked the place, he would later move to the Dakota Apartments across the street from the park’s South east corner.
 Later in the day they would do a radio interview with The Ronettes, who they had met at a party on their first tour of England a month earlier, after which John supposedly “hooked up” with lead singer Veronica Bennett, and George did the same with her sister Estelle.
 John had wanted them to stay and fly to America with them, but producer Phil Spector insisted they come home immediately after the last show.
-The Rolling Stones opened for The Ronettes there, and Keith Richards later wrote, “The first time I ever went to heaven was when I awoke with Ronnie (later Spector!)
-Bennett asleep with a smile on her face.
+The Rolling Stones opened for The Ronettes there, and Keith Richards later wrote, “The first time I ever went to heaven was when I awoke with Ronnie (later Spector) Bennett asleep with a smile on her face.
 We were kids.
 It doesn’t get any better than that.”
 Two years later the Ronettes were on the decline in popularity, and Spector arranged to have them open the last American Beatles tour, though in a fit of jealousy made Ronnie stay home with him while her spot on the tour was taken by her cousin Elaine.

 The third incarnation of The Band of Joy made it’s debut tonight in 1967 at the Marquee Club in London.
 Popular with the Mods, the band sported Kevyn Gammond on guitar, Paul Lockley on bass, John Bonham on drums, and a vocalist who would revive the name in 2010 for a post-Zeppelin reunion semi-solo tour, Robert Plant.